dasch-swiss/dsp-docs/docs/developers/dsp-api/getting-started.md

 <br>

 ## Build the docker image
-From inside the cloned `Knora` repository folder run
+From inside the cloned `dsp-api` repository folder run
 ````
 make stack-up
 ````